rohangc/GVimConfiguration/Readme.md

 Installation:
 ------------

+    1. This configuration is compatible with Linux only.
-    1. Install Vim (9.1.0345 or above) ... obviously!
+    2. Install Vim (9.1.0345 or above) ... obviously!
         a.
-On Windoes, during installation of GVim, choose to:
-            i.
-Create '.bat' files.
-            ii.
-Create a default '_vimrc' file in the $VIM directory. ii.
-Create a 'shared' plugins directory (not a private one). iii.
-Remap a few keys.
+The default path for '$XDG_CONFIG_HOME' is used here ($HOME/.config).
+            1. Hence, *do not* set environment variable '$XDG_CONFIG_HOME'

-    2. Install the following software and ensure that Vim and all these binaries are accessible via your 'PATH' environment variable:
+    3. Install the following software and ensure that Vim and all these binaries are accessible via your '$PATH' environment variable:
         a.
 Git (should also automatically install Curl)
         b.
 Python - the same architecture as that of your Vim (x86/x64) If you are prevented from installing Python on your system due to any reason:
                 1. Extract the Python distributable binaries into the same directory where the Vim binaries lie.
                 2. Temporarily add a path to this directory while compiling 'YouCompleteMe'.
         c. ctags
         d.
-Microsoft Visual C++ to build 'YouCompleteMe'.
-The Express edition will suffice.
-        e.
 Node.js (for the Github Copilot plugin)
-        f. cmake
+        e. cmake
                 1. As mentioned in the YouCompleteMe manual, if you don't use cmake, you may need to install and configure your build system to use a utility such as 'compiledb' or 'Bear' to create compilation databases.

-    3. Copy only the following files from this repository into your 'HOME' directory (on Windows, this is usually 'C:\Users\<your login name>').
+    4. Copy only the following files from this repository into your '$HOME' directory.
         a.
-Directory: '.vim' and all its subdirectories.
+Directory: '.config' and all its subdirectories.
-        b. '_vimrc'.
+        b.
-        c.
 'GvimConfigure.sh'

-    4. Invoke a "Git Shell" ("Git Bash" on Windows) and do the following:
+    5. Invoke a shell with access to Git and do the following:
         a.
-Navigate to your 'HOME' directory.
+Navigate to your '$HOME' directory.
         b.
 Execute the script 'GvimConfigure.sh'.
-            1. On Windows, ignore errors about a missing shared '/usr/share/_vimrc' file.
-            2. Ignore errors about missing theme 'Alduin'.
+            1. Ignore errors about missing theme 'Alduin'.

-    5. Build 'YouCompleteMe' according to instructions on its website: http://valloric.github.io/YouCompleteMe.
+    6. Build 'YouCompleteMe' according to instructions on its website: http://valloric.github.io/YouCompleteMe.
         a.
-In brief, on Windows:
+In brief:
-            1. Open a Visual Studio "x64 Native tools Command Prompt".
-            2. Navigate to directory: %HOME%\.vim\bundle\YouCompleteMe.
+            2. Navigate to directory: $HOME/.config/vim/.vim/bundle/YouCompleteMe.
             3. Execute: "python ./install.py --clangd-completer".

-    6. Copy '.clang-tidy' (after modifying to your heart's content) into the 'root' directory that holds all your projects.
+    7. Copy '.clang-tidy' (after modifying to your heart's content) into the 'root' directory that holds all your projects.

-    7. Restart GVim.
+    8. Restart Vim.

 Update:
 ------